 It’s the capital in your business that’s used for day to day operations.
 It’s a measure of the efficiency of the company and its financial health in the short term.
 In other words, it your companies assets minus your company’s current liabilities.
 Yes, working capital is very important.
 So how do you keep your working capital…well, working?

 Take a careful look at the spending across areas of your business.
 You could be spending too much money on repairs of your equipment.
-Repairs can’t be avoided – but you could choose to lease your equipment, if repairs are putting a damper on your production.
+Repairs can’t be avoided – but you could choose to lease your equipment, to ensure your equipment is new and not outdated, and prone to breakdowns/repairs.
+In addition, purchasing equipment can have higher upfront costs compared to leasing.
+Leasing equipment can keep cash flowing in your business.

 On the other hand, leasing could be sucking the capital that you have at hand out of your budget and barely leaving room for growth.
 Go over spending with fine toothed come and make sure that the ROI on your vehicles and equipment are being directed into the correct avenues, pitting leasing versus buying.